meshy/framewirc/README.md

 ## Concepts

+Unfortunately, there's no ["One True Way"][xkcd-standards] when it comes to IRC.
+Many networks and servers seem to have their own way of doing things that are not entirely compatible with the others.
+There's nothing wrong with this, exactly, but it does mean that until this library is a little more mature, it might not correctly deal with all these eccentricities.
+If you find an issue that is not correctly dealt with, please [log an issue on github][github-issues].

 ### IRC message format

 It's probably useful to have some idea of how the IRC protocol works.
 All